Category Archives: 1955 Films

 Set during World War I, around 1917, two sunny coastal California towns are the backdrop for the action, Cal Trask (Dean) perceives his father, farmer Adam (Raymond Massey) as favoring Cal’s brother, Aron (Richard Davalos), which leads to much resentment, jealousy, and conflict.
 Aron is the apple in Adam’s eye, and we wonder why.

-Before you get the impression this is some cheesy form of soap opera, East of Eden, like the novel, is heavily character-driven and nuanced with development.
+Before you get the impression this is some cheesy soap opera, East of Eden, like the novel, is heavily character-driven and nuanced with development.
 It completely draws the audience in and envelopes one around the simmering qualities of everyone.

 East of Eden is packed with powerful scene after powerful scene and in more than one the allegiances and rooting values shift from character to character.